Sleep Therapy for Pain Management

 Practical Sleep Therapy Tips for Pain Management

 Your sleep environment matters.
-A cooler, darker, and quieter room often supports better rest.
-Comfortable bedding, a supportive pillow, and reducing noise or light may also help.
-Small changes can make a useful difference when pain already makes sleep difficult.
+A cooler, darker and quieter room often supports better rest.
+Comfortable bedding, a supportive pillow and reduced light can also help.

-Can Physiotherapy Help Sleep-Related Pain Problems?
+Can Physiotherapy Help Sleep-Related Pain?

 When Should You Seek Professional Help?